Language selection

 Politically exposed persons and heads of international organizations requirements

 Factors are required to take reasonable measures to make politically exposed persons and heads of international organizations determinations for certain activities or transactions.
-If a Factor determines that a person is a politically exposed person or the head of an international organization then they have additional related requirements.
+If a factor determines that a person is a politically exposed person or the head of an international organization then they have additional related requirements.

 Report transactions